-Acknowledgements

-15 The authors acknowledge financial support from the U.S. Environmental Protection Agency's Office of Atmospheric Programs (contract # EP-BPA-12-H-0024) and the U.S. Army Corps of Engineers (contract # W912HQ-10-D-0005).
-The views expressed in this article are solely those of the authors, and do not necessary represent those of their employers.
+Acknowledgements.
+The authors acknowledge financial support from the US Environmental Protection Agency's Office of Atmospheric Programs (contract no. EP-BPA-12-H-0024) and the US Army Corps of Engineers (contract no. W912HQ-10-D-0005).
+We acknowledge the World Climate Research Programme's Working Group on Coupled Modelling, which is responsible for CMIP, and we thank the climate modeling groups for producing and making available their model output.
+For CMIP the US Department of Energy's Program for Climate Model Diagnosis and Intercomparison provided coordinating support and led the development of software infrastructure in partnership with the Global Organization for Earth System Science Portals.
+The views expressed in this article are solely those of the authors and do not necessary represent those of their employers.
 The National Center for Atmospheric Research is sponsored by the National Science Foundation.